 Another thing is do not include salary details, which are very sensitive information.

-This should only be put in a targeted covering letter if requested.
+This should only be put in a targeted covering letter

 Most CVs won’t need a headshot however, if the client requests it, attach a photo.